 It is necessary to consider gender inclinations as you label a product.
 The logo and the advertisements should feature the appropriate colors.

 When your target audience first sets eyes on a direct mailer or your website, what creates the first impression?
 Is it the headline?
 Call to action?
 Offer?
 Experts say it’s none of these things.
 It’s the colors you use.

 The priority of color is not unique to marketing materials.
 According to research conducted by the CCI Color Institute for Color Research and the University of Winnipeg, 62%–90% of our opinions about products, brands, and even our clothing, are based on color.

 How can you be sure that the colors you use are sending the right messages?

 - Understand the underlying message you want to portray.
 Is it financial security?
 Adventure and freedom?
 Enhancement of self-image?

 No doubt color psychology plays a pivotal role in branding.
 Research shows that colors influence 90% of judgments on the products chosen when shopping.
-For this reason a presentable and appealing product is important.
-Whether at a local store or the online shop, you will always land on the more eye catching item.
+For this reason, a presentable and appealing product is important.
+Whether at a local store or an online shop, you will always land on the more eye-catching item.
 Proper color choices help to draw the attention of prospective buyers.
 Pay attention to the colors you use in your branding and marketing.